rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/AWS/aws.md

 ### 3. Keep Count-Based Resources

-Leave the VPC and count-based resources in place for comparison:
+In your `main.tf`, leave the following VPC and count-based resources in place for comparison:

 ```hcl
 # Main VPC